tuantranquang0607/Database-Programming-Project-GEx2025/README.md

 # Text-Based-RPG-Game

-I made this project to showcase what I learned in the database programming course.<br><br>
+I made this project to showcase what I learned in the database programming course using C# and ADO.NET.<br><br>

 # 💫 About Me: